 Experiences and top things to do in Stavanger

 Do not miss to see the popular sheer walls, the famous Pulpit Rock, which is 600M above the Fjord.
-In addition, you will see the Mini Islands, Waterfalls, Caves, and many more things, which relates you directly with nature.
+In addition, you will see the Mini Islands, Waterfalls, Caves, and many more things, which relate to you directly with nature.

 You can reach out to Lysefjord cruise in various ways; however, the boat tour is most convenient and famous, also being enjoyed by most of the visitors here.